dogwonder/dgwltd/wp-content/themes/dgwltd/README.md

 `template-layout.php`

 For home and gateway pages, allows for full width blocks (e.g. DGW.ltd Hero / DGW.ltd Feature) these can be used in any post or page but would be restricted to a fixed width and look weird.
+This also removes the page title (can be re-added via a heading block)

 ### Guide template